ClassicalMoser/eslint-plugin-import-boundaries/README.md

 **What gets checked:**

-- ✅ **Always enforced**: Path format (absolute vs relative), barrel file imports, ancestor barrel prevention
+- ✅ **Always enforced**: Path format (absolute vs relative), index file imports, ancestor directory prevention
 - ⚠️ **Test files only**: Boundary allow/deny rules are skipped (tests can import from any boundary)
 - ✅ **Regular files only**: Boundary allow/deny rules are enforced